streamingfast/hivemapper-fleet-management/fleet-features-tests.md

 # Tests to Run For Fleet Features

-In order to become comofortable and acquainted with the different fleet features for your Hivemapper fleet, here's a list of tasks that would be good to make sure you are comfortable doing.
+In order to become comfortable and acquainted with the different fleet features for your Hivemapper fleet, here's a list of tasks that we recommend doing on a dummy fleet.
 All instructions for each task can be found in the main [README document](./hivemapper-fleet-management/readme.md).

 1) Create fleet (this account is the fleet owner)